 Eun paused.
 Then: “You’re just boring.”

-After a few seconds, she snickered.
-“I see what you’re doing—trying to get me all riled up again.
-Fool me once, shame on you, fool me twice…I’m not going to fall for your stupid tricks.”
+Dee snickered.
+“I see what you’re doing—trying to get me riled up again.
+Fool me once, shame on you, fool me twice…I’m not gonna fall for your stupid-ass tricks.”

-“Don’t patronize me, Eun.
-You’re better than that.”
-Dee crossed her arms.
-“You say I’m boring, but I suggest you look in the fucking mirror.
+“Don’t patronize me, you’re better than that.
 Is this all you’ve got?
 If it is, then devouring your world is gonna be a cakewalk.”

-Eun smiled.
 “You’re not an idiot, obviously.
-And you’ve been around long enough to pick up some basic clues as to how all this works.
-All this…” Eun looked around, turning her palms up in a casual gesture that indicated the whole of existence.
+And you’ve been around long enough to pick up some clues as to how the multiverse works.
+All this…” Eun looked around, turning her palms up and indicating the entirety of existence.
 “All this craziness.
-So you know, Dee—you know that we’re caught in a cycle, and even though you’ve had a damn good ride, it’s guaranteed to end.
-It’s pretty fitting that you linked up with Blake and his meatheads—their lives have already peaked, they just don’t know it yet.”
+So you know, Dee—you know we’re all caught in a cycle, and even though you’ve had a damn good ride, it’s guaranteed to end.”

 “Eloquent insults—is that all you’ve got?”
 Dee cycled a hand by her ear.
-“Blah bluh blah bluh blibbity blah.
-Might as well speak in tongues—everything you’re saying is sounding like gibberish.”
+“Blah blah blah.
+Might as well be speaking in tongues—everything you’re saying sounds like gibberish.”